 Protector (2) – +1 to Wisdom isn’t the worst secondary stat you could have gotten, but it’s still sub-par and a flight speed can come in handy.

 Scourge (2) – +1 to Con is always nice, the aura damage works best on a melee Warlock.

 Fallen (1) – Frightened isn’t a bad condition, but you can hit your party members with it and Str is of little value to you.

 Bugbear (1) – The stats are pretty bad in general, if you’re a melee lock this goes up to a 2 or 3 as you can benefit from Long Limbed, but for the average Warlock this is a hard pass.

-Centaur (1) –There’s nothing really here for you, this goes up to at least a 2 if you’re playing a Str based melee Warlock, largely due to the high movement speed.
+Centaur (1) –There’s nothing really here for you, this goes up to at least a 2 if you’re playing an Str-based melee Warlock, largely due to the high movement speed.

 Dhampir (3) – The stats can be whatever you want them to be, enhanced movement is always nice, but the bite is likely going to be RP fodder at best for you.

-Dragonborn (2) – Not bad for a Str based melee Warlock, there’s some Cha at least and an AOE option which doesn’t consume a limited spell slot, even if it is a bit weak.
+Dragonborn (2) – Not bad for an Str-based melee Warlock, there’s some Cha at least and an AOE option that doesn’t consume a limited spell slot, even if it is a bit weak.
 The star here is the resistance, though.

 Draconblood (2) – Even worse stats, but you get Darkvision and a face ability, given your high Cha and potential proficiency this ability can make you a great face character.